Over the last couple of months while visiting home, I have debated my immediate future plans back and forth countless times.

 As you probably have noticed, my site is undergoing a redesign.
 This is just one of the many projects I have lined up and am working on over the next few months.

 In fact, I have so much on my plate that if I were on the road right now, I wouldn’t have much time to enjoy it.
 I am actually excited to finally have the chance to work on these projects and I look forward to checking them off my never-ending “to do” list.

 Here are some of the things in the works that you can expect over the next 4 months.

 A New Blog Design – Which is in progress now!

 Adventure Stories – I have a ton of stories I can’t wait to share with you guys but haven’t had the time to sit down and write.
-Adventures like Camping in the Wilderness of Denali National Park, Exploring Ancient Petra, Visiting the Black and White Temple in Chiang Rai.
+Adventures like Camping in the Wilderness of Denali Park (Which could rival a National Park in Hawaii) Exploring Ancient Petra, Visiting the Black and White Temple in Chiang Rai.
 These are just a few that I have been eager to share.

 Budget Post – By popular request, I have started a budget segment on the blog.
 I am working on getting daily and monthly budget posts written for every country I have toured.